Would you know what to do if your baby was choking? Or if they had swallowed something poisonous?

 All the information for the above guides come from the British Red Cross.
 To find out more first aid information on conditions such as meningitis, asthma attacks and allergic reactions visit The British Red Cross website.

-The Red Cross has also just launched a free child and baby first aid app to give you direct access to all the guidance you could require in an emergency situation
+The Red Cross has also just launched a free child and baby first aid app to give you direct access to all the

 We hope you find this article useful, keep your little ones safe!